mongolsamurai/redwind/README.md

 `uwsgi --http :5000 --module redwind:app` to run a simple local server on localhost:5000 as a sanity check (or to do local development work).

-In production `uwsgi uwsgi-prod.ini` will start the application server and qworker daemon.
+In production `uwsgi redwind.ini` will start the application server and qworker daemon.

 Note: for development, I actually prefer to use `uwsgi uwsgi-local.ini`,